UIC-CS484/assignment-2---final-project-repository-team-4/New_Project/client/README.md

 ### Charting Library and Meaningful Data Documentation

 1. The charting library we are using is [Nivo](https://nivo.rocks/line).
 Specfically, the Nivo line chart.
-2. The data endpoint, ENDPOINT HERE, from polygon provides the user meaningful data pertaining to XXXXXX.
+2. The data endpoint, Historical Stock, from Yahoo Finance provides the user meaningful data pertaining to the price of the stock in it's history.
-   1. We then use the Nivo Line chart to graph that data to help the user see the XXXX over XXXX
+   1. We then use the Nivo Line chart to graph that data to help the user see the trend of the stock price over a period of time